 - Find the cost items such as traction, rolling stock and terminal services.
 As regards rolling stock, to the extent possible, we adjust this to the costs that are attributable to wagons (rather than total rolling stock costs that includes locomotive costs). - Note that we adjust the rolling stock cost shares for each country while accounting for differences in the average train length, to consider only the wagon-specific rolling stock shares.
-While there is limited publicly available data distinguishing between overall rolling stock costs and wagon-specific rolling stock costs, we found two sources (JASPERS 2017 and Renfe's Annual Report 2019), that suggested on average, wagons make up around 30% of the total rolling stock costs for Spain.
-Using this estimate as a baseline, we approximate the wagon-specific rolling stock shares for other countries and dimensions by adjusting the total rolling stock costs and subsequently the wagon-specific rolling stock costs for the number of wagons specific to each country and dimension.
-We also adjust labour costs to consider only the "variable" proportion of labour costs (for example, costs related to train crew). - Similar to the above function, we model the change in train length as a function of the average number of wagons and the share of costs that is variable with train length (i.e. train-length dependent) as a proportion of overall costs.
+While there is limited publicly available data distinguishing between overall rolling stock costs and wagon-specific rolling stock costs, we found two sources (JASPERS 2017 and Renfe's Annual Report 2019), that suggested on average, wagons make up around 30% of the total rolling stock costs for Spain.489 Using this estimate as a baseline, we approximate the wagon-specific rolling stock costs and subsequently the wagon-specific rolling stock costs for the number of wagons specific to each country and dimension.
+We also adjust labour costs to consider only the "variable" proportion of labour costs (for example, costs related to train crew).490 - Similar to the above function, we model the change in train length as a function of the average number of wagons and the share of costs that is variable with train length (i.e. train-length dependent) as a proportion of overall costs.

-&lt;sup>489 Note that this is computed by considering an average of wagon-specific rolling stock costs as a proportion of the total rolling stock costs, and applying this to the average train length of a train in Spain.
+489 Note that this is computed by considering an average of wagon-specific rolling stock costs as a proportion of the total rolling stock costs, and applying this to the average train length of a train in Spain.
+490 For countries that do not have this estimate, we use the average proportion of labour costs that are vari-

-&lt;sup>490 For countries that do not have this estimate, we use the average proportion of labour costs that are variable.
+490 For countries that do not have this estimate, we use the average proportion of labour costs that are variable.